The Spectral Approach to Linear Rational Expectations Models: Existence and Uniqueness

-Lemma \ref{lem:existencephi} provides necessary and sufficient conditions for existence and uniqueness of solutions irrespective of the exogenous process.
-This allows us to think of \eqref{eq:lrem} as a system transforming stationary process inputs into stationary process outputs \cite[Chapter 2]{sontag}.
-Of course, restricting attention to a particular spectral measure $F$, we can say slightly more.
-For example, if the partial indices are non-negative and $F$ has the property that $\ker(\boldsymbol{V})=\{0\}$ then by Lemma \ref{lem:V} (vii), $\ker(\boldsymbol{M}_0)=\{0\}$ and there is a unique solution to \eqref{eq:lremfreqcompact}.
+Basic linear algebra implies that there exists a solution to \eqref{eq:lremfreqcompact} if and only if $\boldsymbol{N}I_n$ is in the image of $\boldsymbol{M}$ and a solution is unique if and only if $\ker(\boldsymbol{M})=\{0\}$.
+Thus, Lemma \ref{lem:existencephi} provides a sufficient condition for existence and necessary and sufficient conditions for uniqueness of solutions to \eqref{eq:lremfreqcompact} irrespective of the exogenous inputs.
+Recall that we insist on conditions invariant with respect to $F$ in keeping with our system-theoretic approach to LREMs.
+Of course, restricting attention to a particular $F$, we can say slightly more.
+For example, if the partial indices are non-negative and $F$ has the property that $\ker(\boldsymbol{V})=\{0\}$ then by Lemma \ref{lem:V} (viii), $\ker(\boldsymbol{M}_0)=\{0\}$ and there is a unique solution to \eqref{eq:lremfreqcompact}.
 That is to say, there can be no multiplicity of solutions for a perfectly predictable $\xi$.
 This point is made in a different context in \cite{linsys}, p.\ 641.

-In the special case of a structural VARMA model, Lemma \ref{lem:existencephi} reduces to the classical result that if $\det(M(z))\neq0$ for all $|z|\geq1$, there exists a unique causal stationary solution for every spectral measure $F$ \citep[Sections 1.1-1.2]{hd}.
+In the special case of a VARMA model, Lemma \ref{lem:existencephi} reduces to the classical result that if $\det(M(z))\neq0$ for all $|z|\geq1$, there exists a unique causal covariance stationary solution for every spectral measure $F$ \citep[Sections 1.1-1.2]{hd}.
 This is due to the fact that in that case $M_+=M_0=I_m$ and $M_-=M$ is a Wiener-Hopf factorization of $M$.
+Note that the problem of uniqueness does not arise in the case of VARMA.

-Lemma \ref{lem:existencephi} states that the kernel of $\boldsymbol{M}$ is made up of spectral characteristics corresponding to indeterminate expectational errors.
-The time-domain analogue of this result is the fact that non-unique solutions are driven by current and lagged indeterminate expectational errors.
+Consider the case of existence and non-uniqueness ($\kappa_1>0$ and $\kappa_m\geq0$) more closely.
+Lemma \ref{lem:V} (v) and (viii) imply that $\ker(\boldsymbol{M}_0)$ is made up of spectral characteristics corresponding to arbitrary innovation processes (see Appendix \ref{sec:setsol} for a detailed analysis).
+Thus, Lemma \ref{lem:existencephi} states that the set of all solutions to \eqref{eq:lremfreqcompact} is generated by spectral characteristics corresponding to arbitrary innovation processes.
 The dimension of $\ker(\boldsymbol{M})$ is the dimension of the innovation space of $\xi$ multiplied by the winding number of $\det(M)$.
-This number is obtained in \cite{funovits,funovits2020} albeit by different methods (see also \cite{sorge}).
+This number is obtained in \cite{funovits,funovits2020} based on the \cite{sims} framework (see also \cite{sorge}).

 Lemma \ref{lem:existencephi} begs the question of what happens if zeros are present on the unit circle.
 This is addressed in the next result.